 By the 70% mark I basically had everything neat and tidy in my brain, but up to that point, I found my reading experience was really marred by a confusion that was a little frustrating – typically you’re thinking “whodunnit?” and not “wait, who is this person?”

 The themes of the book are pretty dark – infanticide and child abuse – but there is nothing graphic per se.
-All the women Dr. King is evaluating have either killed their children or been accused of killing their children or have been abused as children, and you get to experience their deepest feelings about these issues through Dr. King’s treatment of them.
-I wasn’t sure if things were connected in a larger picture up until the last 10% of the book – and again, this was a little bit distracting – but everything came together is a very satisfying way, no threads left loose, so I can’t complain.
+All the women Dr. King is evaluating have either killed their children, have been accused of killing their children or have been abused as children.
+You get to experience their deepest feelings about these issues through Dr. King’s treatment of them.
+I wasn’t sure if everything was connected in a larger picture up until the last 10% of the book – and again, this was a little bit distracting.
+But, everything came together is a very satisfying way, no threads left loose, so I can’t complain too much.

-During all of Natalie’s cases and questions about these women, and a pedophile ring, she realizes she’s being stalked.
-Someone is leaving her letters, USBs with videos and notes on them, breaking into her home, leaving dead rabbits at her door – just generally creating a sense of unease, like she’s got a Fatal Attraction stalker thing happening.
+During all of Natalie’s cases, she realizes she’s being stalked.
+Someone is leaving her letters, USBs with videos and notes, breaking into her home, leaving dead rabbits at her door – just generally creating a sense of unease, like she’s got a Fatal Attraction stalker thing happening.
 I suppose this would be why people are shelving this as a thriller, but really it did nothing for me.
 I found it pretty tame, kind of boring, and was more much engaged with Natalie’s patients and how they intertwined together.

 There’s a lot of sex in this book.
 At first, it was jarring – we were just talking about a woman drowning her baby in the bathtub and now Natalie’s tied up to the bedpost?
 But the more I think about it, the more I realize how these scenes really shaped my opinion of Natalie and her character – it was actually pretty clever writing.
 But, if you don’t like reading about blow-jobs and orgasms, maybe just skip those paragraphs.